SkafteNicki/dtu_mlops/s9_scalable_applications/inference.md

         )
         ```

-    3. Check that the amount that have been pruned is actually equal to the 20% specified in the pruning.
+    3. Check that the amount that has been pruned is actually equal to the 20% specified in the pruning.
 We provide
-        the following function that for a given submodule (for example `model.conv1`) computes the amount of pruned
+        the following function that for a given submodule (for example `model.conv1`) computes the number of pruned
-        weights
+        weights.

         ```python
         def check_prune_level(module: nn.Module):